 If you teach elementary, an easy short-term incentive is stickers!
 Younger students get even more excited if they get to choose a new sticker from a treasure chest.
 Just make sure you have a variety of colors and designs so they won’t be disappointed.
 There are even incentive cards and charts available that you can give students, and each time they reach a small goal, give them a sticker or stamp.
 Once the card is filled up, you can let them pick something from the chest or some other reward!

-For a more long term goal, medals can be an effective tool.
-Announce at the beginning of a project that they will be given out to the best presentations and then put them on display for the students to see.
-As they work, they can always glance over and see the award display.
-Medals are also a good award to give students in your class who have received the highest grade in the subject.
+For a more long-term goal, medals can be an effective tool.
+At the beginning of a project, announce that they will be given out for the best presentations and put on display for the students to see.
+While they work, they’ll be able to see the award display and envision their achievements on it.
+Medals are also a good award to give to students who have received a high grade or made a special contribution to a subject.

-Award certificates are another long term incentive or award.
-They can be given out for highest grade or even for a contest, such as who can read the most books or has the highest grade.
-Many schools will have award ceremonies at the end of semesters for these certificates.
+Award certificates are another long-term incentive or award.
+They can be given out for a good grade or even for a contest, such as grade improvement.
+Many schools have award ceremonies at the end of semesters for these certificates.
 You can also make your own awards.
-If there is a big project, don’t just award them to the highest grade.
-Make an award for “most creative,” “best team player,” or anything else you can think of.
-Even if an older student won’t admit it, getting the certificate is pretty important to them.
+If there’s a big project, create some more abstract awards like most creative, best team player, most helpful, or best participation.
+The most unique and outside the box, the more students will strive to earn it.
+Even if older students won’t admit it, getting the certificate has symbolic importance to them.